syncfusion-content/xamarin-docs/Xamarin/Border/Customization.md

 # Customization in Xamarin.Forms Border (SfBorder)

-The border control supports customizing the border color, width, corner radius, background color, and more.
+The [Xamarin Border](https://www.syncfusion.com/xamarin-ui-controls/xamarin-border) (SfBorder) control supports customizing the border color, width, corner radius, background color, and more.
 The border can be customized using the following properties.

 ## Border color